denpojs/p-ready/README.md

 ready.resolve(1)

 // Ok, chaining is also supported
-.pending() // It's about creating a new promise, try to comment this line .then(value => console.log('Done', value))
+.reset() // It's about creating a new promise, try to comment this line .then(value => console.log('Done', value))
 .resolve(2)
 .then(value => console.log('Done', value))